gpozzetti/dummy_user_model/README.md

       x to write the API contract for the backend and implement it
     * dockerize ?
     * to use a production webserver like nginx, that would proxie request through https/ssl to a Web Server Gateway Interface (WSGI) like gunicorn which then call Flask app code and finally returns the response.
+    * JWT to make it more scallable and easy to protect routes/endpoints ?
+    * JWT or JWS (like https://palletsprojects.com/p/itsdangerous/) to sign cookies and make it more secure during browsing for the man-in-the-middle attack?
   - include real code documentation using sphinx-doc (docstrings already there :))
   - test server in other environments if necessary, test frontend on different browser than Chrome and Firefox, and on mobile devices if necessary (the stylesheet is responsive I believe)
   - encode themes as a new table with relationship to user table